Jeddah

-Jeddah (Note: /ˈdʒɛdə/ JED-ə), (/ˈdʒɪdə/ JID-ə; جِدَّة, /acw/) is a governorate and the largest city in Mecca Province, Saudi Arabia, and the country's second largest city after Riyadh, located along the Red Sea coast in the Hejaz region.
-Jeddah is the commercial center of the country.
-It is not known when Jeddah was founded, but Jeddah's prominence grew in 647 when the Caliph Uthman made it a travel hub serving Muslim travelers going to the holy city of Mecca for Islamic pilgrimage.
-Since those times, Jeddah has served as a gateway for millions of pilgrims who have arrived in Saudi Arabia.
+Jeddah (Note: /ˈdʒɛdə/ JED-ə, /ˈdʒɪdə/ JID-ə; جِدَّة, /acw/) is the largest city in Mecca Province, the second-largest city in Saudi Arabia after Riyadh, and the country’s main commercial center.
+It is in the Hejaz region on the Red Sea coast.
+The city’s metropolitan area is coterminous with Jeddah Governorate.
+Its prominence grew in 647 CE when the Caliph Uthman of the Rashidun Caliphate designated it as the main port serving travelers to Mecca.

-With a population of about 3,751,722 people as of 2022, Jeddah is the largest city in Mecca Province, the largest city in Hejaz, the second-largest city in Saudi Arabia (after the capital Riyadh), and the ninth-largest in the Middle East.
-It also serves as the administrative centre of the OIC.
-Jeddah Islamic Port, on the Red Sea, is the thirty-sixth largest seaport in the world and the second-largest and second-busiest seaport in the Middle East (after Dubai's Port of Jebel Ali).
+Jeddah is the largest city in Hejaz and the ninth-largest in the Middle East.
+It also serves as the administrative center of the OIC.
+Jeddah Islamic Port, on the Red Sea, is the thirty-sixth largest seaport in the world and the second-largest and second-busiest seaport in the Middle East.

-Jeddah is the principal gateway to Mecca Sharif, the holiest city in Islam, 65 km to the east, while Medina, the second-holiest city, is 360 km to the north.
+Jeddah is the principal gateway to Mecca, the holiest city in Islam, 65 km to the east, while Medina, the second-holiest city, is 360 km to the north.
 Economically, Jeddah is focusing on further developing capital investment in scientific and engineering leadership within Saudi Arabia, and the Middle East.
-Jeddah was ranked fourth in the Africa, MiddIe East, and 'stan countries region in the Innovation Cities Index in 2009.
+Jeddah was ranked fourth in the Africa, MiddIe East, and -stan countries region in the Innovation Cities Index in 2009.

-Jeddah is one of Saudi Arabia's primary resort cities and was named a Beta world city by the Globalization and World Cities Research Network (GaWC).
-Given the city's close proximity to the Red Sea, fishing and seafood dominate the food culture unlike other parts of the country.
-In Arabic, the city motto is "Jeddah Ghair", which translates to "Jeddah is different".